TO JOIN US for Faith Connects fellowship and devotions, Mondays at 7pm, click here.

-JOIN US! for Faith Online Worship, Saturdays at 5pm.
-To join, click here.
+TO JOIN Online Worship on Saturdays at 5pm, click here.

 The ELCA World Hunger improves the lives of people in need in the United States and around the world by supporting “partner organizations” that carry out international relief and development on the ELCA’s behalf with grants from money raised by the World Hunger Appeal.
 Also through grants, the program helps fund more than 200 relief and development projects in the United States.
 We support this ministry with our “Noisy Offering.”
 During the offering time at each worship on the last weekend of the month, empty food cans are passed and the congregations’ “loose change” is dropped in making a joyful noise.